-One of my absolute favourite pasta dishes is Pasta alla Norma, a traditional Sicilian dish originally made in the city of Catania.
-It traditionally consists of pasta served with an eggplant and ricotta cheese sauce.
-The story goes that back in the 1800’s Nino Martoglio, a Sicilian writer and theatre director, was so impressed when he tasted this dish for the first time he proclaimed it ‘as good as Norma’, the title of a very popular opera at that time.
+Pasta alla Norma is a traditional Sicilian dish which consists of pasta served with an eggplant and ricotta cheese sauce.
+The story goes that back in the 1800’s a famous Sicilian writer and theatre director was so impressed when he tasted this dish for the first time he proclaimed it ‘as good as Norma’, a very popular opera at that time.

-Pasta all Norma – Why Change a Classic?
+Pasta alla Norma – Why Change a Classic?

 Now don’t get me wrong, I love a good traditional Pasta alla Norma.
 However, I always feel it’s a bit lacking in veggies.
-I love so many other Mediterranean vegetables as well as eggplant and it seems a shame to leave them out.
+I love so many other Mediterranean vegetables it seems a shame to just focus on the eggplant.
 So the first twist on my Pasta alla Norma is that it contains mushrooms, red peppers and zucchini (courgettes) as well.
 This gives a thick, flavourful sauce chock full of veggies that really hits the spot.
+It makes the dish more nutritious too.

 Pasta alla Norma – perfect for relaxed entertaining

-Perfect for relaxed entertaining, Pasta alla Norma with a Twist is one of my family’s very favourite Meatless Monday dishes.
+Perfect for relaxed entertaining, Pasta alla Norma is one of my family’s very favourite meatless dishes.
 It’s one of mine too because, aside from a little therapeutic vegetable chopping and simmering, this is a really quick and easy recipe to make.
-Open a bottle of good red wine, pour some grape juice for the kids, warm up some crusty bread or toss a salad to serve alongside, and dinner is served!

-- 2½ cups plain tomato sauce or passata (sieved tomatoes)
+- 2½ cups plain tomato sauce or passata passata is sieved tomatoes

 - 1 teaspoon dried basil